 Termination from the Library District will normally occur through one of the following actions:

 All separation will be treated in a confidential, professional manner by all concerned.
-The Manager, Deputy Director, Director, and Human Resources Coordinator, must assure thorough, consistent, and fair termination procedures.
+The Manager, Assistant Director, Director, and Human Resources Manager, must assure thorough, consistent, and fair termination procedures.
 This policy and its administration will be implemented in accordance with Policy #E112 Equal Employment Opportunity Statement.

-Retirement: Retirement notification should be submitted to the Manager and forwarded to the Human Resources Coordinator.
+Retirement: Retirement notification should be submitted to the Manager and forwarded to the Human Resources Manager.
 Retirement must conform to the regulations set forth by Missouri Local Government Employee Retirement System.